cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

 The entire test suite takes a little while to run (1-2 mins), so you may want to run just a subset of the tests.

-To specify the set of tests to run, run the VSCode task "Edit test subset file".
+To specify the set of tests to run, say `"debug generate subset"`, or if you haven't installed the cursorless-talon-dev files, run the VSCode task "Generate test subset file".
 To do this, choose "Tasks: Run Task" from the command pallete.
-Or if you have the cursorless-talon-dev files installed, say "edit test subset".

-To run that subset of tests, use the "Run test subset" launch config instead of the usual "Extension Tests".
+To run the given subset of tests, use the "Run test subset" launch config instead of the usual "Extension Tests".

+If you need to edit the subset of tests to run in the future, you can say `"debug edit subset"`.

 ## Code formatting